Skip to main content

 • “So satisfying to play with simple but deep mechanics.”

-• “It's a fun and relaxing city builder that on the first look seems to be simple, but has unique, new, and fun mechanics.”
+• “It's a fun and relaxing city builder that at first glance seems simple, but has unique, new, and fun mechanics.”

 • “It has some painful bugs, some unfinished stuff, lack of quality of life improvements, and as the game gets more complex, some of its mechanics become awful, not well thought out, or faulty.”